Visitor Policy

 Definitions

-Essential Caregiver: A person identified and designated by the resident/Power of Attorney – a family member, friend, neighbour – who provides important personal, social, psychological and/or physical support, assistance and care.
+Essential Caregiver: Is a person identified and designated by the resident/Power of Attorney – a family member, friend, neighbor – who provides important personal, social, psychological and/or physical support, assistance and care.

-Support Worker: A person who enters the home to provide support to the critical operations of the home or provide essential services to a resident.
+Support Worker: Is a person who enters the home to provide support to the critical operations of the home or provide essential services to a resident.

-General Visitor: A person who is not an essential visitor, and is visiting to provide non-essential services to a resident.
+General Visitor: Is a person who is not an essential visitor, and is visiting to provide non-essential services to a resident.

 Procedure